catemayfield/building-mill-valley-ca-browns-building/README.md

 38 Miller Avenue, Mill Valley, CA 94941

 ## Building History
-This building was built in 1939 and known as Brown’s Furniture Store.
+This building was built in 1927 and known as Brown’s Home Furnishers.
+The store was opened by S.H.
+Brown and his son Lester Brown.
 It was a wide building with large wide windows on the first floor and smaller windows on the second floor.
 This buildings was used to sell furniture to local customers.

-There is not a lot of information about this building, except for an image of the front of the store.
-The building is now the Balboa Cafe, but the current building does not have a similar appearance to Brown’s Furniture store because many buildings were built on the same lot as Brown’s over years.
+In a Mill Valley Record article, Lester explained that when they first opened they featured Victrolas and furniture and soon added crystal sets and battery radios.
+Over the years the store grew to include an upholstery shop, to offer decorating services, appliances, an outdoor shop, and more.
+It closed in the late 1960s and the building was later extensively remodeled.
+It would become a complex of shops known as Old Browns Store (no apostrophe).
+In 1990 the building was remodeled once again and renamed Mill Creek Plaza, which it remains today.

 ## SketchUp Model
 - Model Creator: Connor Ng